Quick Facts:

 Harvesting Information

 The plant is a perennial creeper and requires high land and fertile soil for growth.
 The creeper is harvested during the monsoon season.
-The vine reaches around 150 to 180 centimeters before being harvested.
+The vine reaches around 150 to 180 centimetres before being harvested.
 The harvest lasts for fifteen days to one month.

 History of the Plant

 The plant is believed to have originated in the Malay Archipelago and later spread through tropical Asia and Malaysia.
 Its use dates two thousand years back.
-Betel vine cultivation began in South Asia with India producing about Rs.
-7000 million annually.
+Betel vine cultivation began in South Asia with India producing about Rs.7000 million annually.

 Extraction Process